jackrobertscott/hobson-180221/README.md

 #### Endpoints Provided

-The Hobson resource creates endpoints for you like you would on a regular RESTful api.
+The Hobson resource creates endpoints for you, like you would on a regular RESTful api.

 | Type          | Method      | Endpoint               | Example                                 |
 |---------------|-------------|------------------------|-----------------------------------------|